canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 }
 ```

 Voilà!
-That's easier to read.
-Do you have those two issues on your own tests?
+That's way easier to read.
+Do you have noise and hidden test values in your own tests?
 Remember, readability is one of the pillars of unit testing.

 For other tips on writing unit tests, you can check my takeaways from the book [The Art of Unit Testing]({% post_url 2020-03-06-TheArtOfUnitTestingReview %}) and my post on [how to write fakes with Moq]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}).